Semi-Nonparametric Estimation of Distribution Divergence in Non-Euclidean Spaces: Divergence under RKHS

-It can be verified that $\Psi$ is a self-adjoint and positive operator.
-Moreover, we also require $\Psi$ to be invertible.
-This entails the following assumption, which ensures $\Psi$ is a strictly positive operator. \begin{Assumption} $q=\ddfrac{\bbQ}{\leb}$ is strictly positive almost everywhere on $\Omega$. \end{Assumption} Note every positive operator has a unique positive square root, which is self-adjoint.
-The inverse and square root of $\Psi$ are defined as
+where $I$ denotes the identity operator and $\lambda>0$ is a regularization weight.
+Now, $\Psi_{\lambda}$ is an invertible and self-adjoint positive operator.
+Note every positive operator has a unique positive square root, which is also self-adjoint.
+The inverse and square root of $\Psi_{\lambda}$ are defined as